smartdevicelink/sdl_app_library_guides/docs/Getting Started/Understanding Permissions/index.md

 !@

 ## Permission Manager
-@![iOS]
-When your app first connects to the head unit, it will receive an `OnPermissionsChange` notification.
-This notification contains all RPCs the head unit supports and the `hmiLevel` permissions for each RPC.
-Use the `SDLManager`'s permission manager to check the current permission status of a specific RPC or group of RPCs.
-If desired, you may also subscribe to get notifications when the RPC(s) permission status changes.
-!@

-@![android,javaSE,javaEE]
 The PermissionManager allows developers to easily query whether specific RPCs are allowed or not.
 It also allows a listener to be added for a list of RPCs so that if there are changes in their permissions, the app will be notified.
-!@

 ### Checking Current Permissions of a Single RPC
 @![iOS]